kurtmckee/ahk_json/README.rst

 `ahk_json` uses Python to test the code in `json.ahk`.

 If you want to run the test suite you must install AutoHotkey 1.1.27.04 or higher.
-1.1.17.00 introduced the ability to read from STDIN and write to STDOUT, which is how Python sends unit test data to AutoHotkey.
-However, `ahk_json` is only tested with 1.1.27.00 or higher.
 Python will automatically find and launch AutoHotkey from the `PROGRAMFILES` or `PROGRAMFILES(x86)` environment variables.